sampler36/Sprint-Challenge--Testing/SelfAnswers.md

 `Mention three types of automated tests` =>

-first and most used we have Unit testing, then  Smoke testing and the 3rd one snapshot testing
+The first and most used type of testing is Unit testing, then  Smoke testing and the 3rd one Snapshot testing